Low-Frequency/ansible-role-iobroker/README.md

 ```
 Experimental.
 If you set this to `true`, the role will create `/opt/ssl` and upload a certificate and a private key supplied in the `files` directory in the playbook folder.

+I haven't found out how I can configure ioBroker to use certificates with Ansible yet, but I'll keep testing when I have time.

 ```yaml
 iob_cert_folder: "/opt/ssl"
 ```